Jeremy1189/NiCoCr--Short-range-order/README.md

-# ML combine the kMC for study the diffusion behavior in NiCoCr, especially the influence from the Short-range-order in NiCoCr
+# ML combine the kMC for studing the diffusion behavior in NiCoCr, especially the influence from the Short-range-order in NiCoCr